the-best-flash/CSharpMiner/README.md

 C# (Mono/.NET) crypto-currency mining stratum client for use with various kinds of ASICs.

 This is in an Alpha working state.
-I am using it to mine with some Blizzards right now, however I have not run it for over 24 hours without stop yet.
+I am using it to mine with some Blizzards on a Raspberry Pi right now, however I have not run it for over 24 hours without stop yet.

 You can run this on .NET or <a href="http://www.mono-project.com/Main_Page">Mono</a>.
 Mono can run binaries compiled for .NET, but it is recommended that you use a binary compiled for Mono.